Embattled immigration deal shows rightward lurch for Biden and Democrats

 ‘Ceded a lot of ground’

-The new bill signals that “Democrats have really ceded a lot of ground to the Republican position”, according to Rebekah Wolf, a senior advocacy strategist at the American Immigration Council.
+The new bill signalled that “Democrats have really ceded a lot of ground to the Republican position”, according to Rebekah Wolf, a senior advocacy strategist at the American Immigration Council.

 She described that position as the view “that immigration policy, as a whole, lives and dies at the border — and that the only appropriate border policy is a policy that tries to get as few people to come into the United States as possible, regardless of why they’re coming”.